dauparas/LigandMPNN/README.md

 ### Available models

-To run the model of your choice run specify `--model_type` and optionally model checkpoint path.
+To run the model of your choice specify `--model_type` and optionally the model checkpoint path.
 Available models:
 - ProteinMPNN
 ```
 --model_type "protein_mpnn"